 Ms. Rebecca Leach, Tel: 645-4914; email: firstname.lastname@example.org

-For BIO-intended majors (and any other undergraduate students who are not yet accepted into the BIO major or minor programs): contact natural science advisors Ms. Pam Wendling, Mr. Mike Kustreba or Mr. Joe Syracuse in the College of Arts and Sciences (CAS) advising office in 275 Park Hall, or call 645-6883 to schedule a personal appointment.
+For BIO-intended majors (and any other undergraduate students who are not yet accepted into the BIO major or minor programs): contact natural science advisors Ms. Pam Wendling, Mr. Mike Kustreba or Mr. Joe Syracuse in the College of Arts and Sciences (CAS) advising office in 275 Park Hall, or call 645-6883 to schedule an appointment.

 Prehealth Advising Office for students interested in post-graduate training for careers in health professions (medicine, dentistry, veterinary medicine, etc.).
 For information, visit the Prehealth Advising website.